Get all the latest data for Santiago de los Caballeros

 Do I need a specific visa to buy property in Santiago de los Caballeros right now?

-No, you do not need a specific visa to buy property in Santiago de los Caballeros, and you can legally purchase real estate while visiting the country on a tourist visa.
+You do not need a specific visa to buy residential property in Santiago de los Caballeros in June 2026, and buying while you are in the country as a tourist is generally possible if the transaction is properly documented.

 Does buying property help me get residency and citizenship in Santiago de los Caballeros in 2026?

-As of early 2026, buying property in Santiago de los Caballeros can support an investor residency application, but it does not automatically grant you residency or citizenship.
+As of 2026, buying property in Santiago de los Caballeros does not automatically give you Dominican residency or citizenship.

 Can I legally rent out property on my visa in Santiago de los Caballeros right now?

-You do not need to live in the Dominican Republic to rent out your property, and most foreign landlords in Santiago de los Caballeros manage remotely through a local property manager or lawyer who handles tenant relations and payments.
+You usually do not need to live in the Dominican Republic to rent out a Santiago de los Caballeros property, because many foreign owners use a local agent, lawyer, accountant or property manager.

 We cover everything there is to know about buying and renting out in Santiago de los Caballeros here.